Royal Mint Court: Protests

 On 8 February 2025, more than 1,000 protesters gathered outside Royal Mint Court to oppose the proposed Chinese embassy.
 The demonstration included local residents, members of the Uyghur, Tibetan, and Hong Kong communities, Chinese dissidents, and politicians from both the Conservative and Labour parties.
 Protesters expressed concerns that the embassy could be used for espionage and to monitor dissidents, and that its location would disrupt traffic and pose security risks near the Tower of London.
 The rally was addressed by several prominent figures, including former security minister Tom Tugendhat, shadow justice secretary Robert Jenrick, former Conservative leader Iain Duncan Smith and Labour MP Blair McDougall.
 Tensions escalated during the demonstration, with clashes between protesters and police.
 The Metropolitan Police, which had previously objected to the embassy due to insufficient space for safe protests, arrested two individuals on suspicion of breaching Section 14 of the Public Order Act 1986.
 The protest led to temporary road closures and traffic disruptions in central London.

+Approval

+On 20 January, 2026, the new embassy was approved.
+Security Minister Dan Jarvis said he was "content any risks are being appropriately managed".
+It was confirmed Housing Secretary Steve Reed had given permission for the development to proceed.
+The decision was met with criticism from opposition parties including the Conservative party, the Liberal Democrats and Reform UK.
+The RMCRA appealed against the approval, and in April 2026 the High Court granted the RMCRA the right for a judicial review.
+The review was rejected in July 2026, but the RMCRA immediately said it would appeal.